maximromanov/Kitabat_wRoutine/README.md

 - **Atom** (<https://atom.io/>), a free, hackable text editor. wRoutine is written with this text editor in mind, but it can be used with other editors as well (although some features will not be available).
 The overall configutation is describe below.
 - **Pandoc** (<https://pandoc.org/>) does all the conversion into different formats;
 - **LaTeX** is used by **Pandoc** to generate PDF files; (**MiKTeX**, <https://miktex.org/>, is the easiest way to install and manage **LaTeX** on any machine; **NB:** On my new machine I had some issues with MiKTeX—some components failed to work with pandoc [and probably more specifically—my settings; all the issues were solved when I installed LaTeX with MacTeX <http://www.tug.org/mactex/mactex-download.html>]; I think MacTeX requires more space on HDD than MiKTeX).

-# Sample project

-## Text sections

-- draft can be atomized into sections and subsections, all stored as separate files;
-- all sections of the main piece must be stored in the `draft` folder;
-- if you work on a book project, you can also create subfolders for each chapter;
-- the filenames must begin with `0` and end with `.md`; change file names to change their order in folders and subfolders.
-The initial `0` can be changed into some other character (or, better, prepended with `z`) in order to be excluded from the final draft;
-- all files that begin with `0` and end with `.md` will be joined—in alphabetical order—into the master draft in the main folder of the project; subfolders for chapters should also start which allows to easily arrange all folders into a desired order.
-- you can ‘play’ with subfolder and file names to achieve desired order of sections in your final document, for example `000 Introduction.md` will be always before `010 Subject of the Study.md`; you can add prefix `z` to exclude a section file from final draft (actually, any other prefix will work; `z.` will also push excluded section to the bottom of the list).
-- to start your own project, simply replace the existing files with your files; you must keep `000 YAML Header.md` as it is the necessary element for file conversion; simply change information there into what you need (Title, Subtitle, Author, etc.).

 ## Illustrations and Images